hannasm/demandjs/README.md

 See the configuration section below for some additional details about the configuration options available.

+## *Experimental* Autoload

+By default demandjs loads elements lazily as they are scrolled into view but there are cases where this lazy behavior is sub-optimal.

+One alternative is to annotate the element with the nodemand class, which will disable / bypass demandjs completely.

+On the other hand there may be cases (in particular with loading non-media resources like html) where you want demandjs to execute but you don't want it to wait until the element scrolls into view to begin executing.
+In this case autoload comes into play.

+There are two ways to trigger autoloading.

+   * Annotate the appropriate element with the css class ```demandautoload```
+   * Annotate the appropriate element with the html attribute ```data-demand-autoload```

+In either case this is the switch that will cause demandjs to autoload elements immediately.

+* TODO: Code examples here
+* TODO: Test cases

 ## Configuration

   The DemandJS constructor accepts a single argument, which is the options collection.